 Start here: Milan with autistic children

-If this is your first visit, I generally recommend starting with one primary base and adding limited day trips to towns or cities nearby.
+If this is your first trip to Italy with kids, I generally recommend starting with one primary base and adding only a small number of day trips.
 It, of course, depends on the length of your stay but it is easy to travel around Italy by train to visit other cities nearby.

 - High-speed trains connect major cities